mkmat/FENE-CB-model/README.md

 The FENE-CB model studied in this work is coveniently implemented in [LAMMPS](https://www.lammps.org/) via

-      variable rc equal 1.359  # cutoff distance for nonbonded pairs of beads variable kappa equal 10  # bending stiffness
+      variable rc equal 1.359  # cutoff distance for nonbonded pairs of beads (corresponds to E_coh = 1.4) variable kappa equal 10  # bending stiffness

       atom_style angle